Discipleship in a growing faith.

 Whether through discipleship, attending chapel with fellow students, Bible studies, Sunday worship, or missions trips we do life together by serving others through our common belief in Jesus.

-As part of this college community, you’ll experience the foundation we are built on, a common belief and commitment to Jesus Christ.
-Investing in the spiritual formation of each other is a vital part of that community, and this commitment to spiritual growth is a part of every aspect of life at Taylor.
-Whether in the classroom, attending a residence hall Bible study or sharing a cup of coffee with a friend, our faith is at the forefront of our life together.
+As part of Taylor's community, you’ll experience the foundation we are built on: a common belief and commitment to Jesus Christ.
+Investing in the spiritual formation of each other is a vital part of our community, and this commitment to spiritual growth is part of every aspect of life at Taylor.
+Whether in the classroom, attending a residence hall Bible study or sharing a cup of coffee with a friend, our faith is at the forefront.

 Spiritual life at Taylor is really just life—the ups and downs of living out a shared faith and purpose.
 Day in and day out you’ll experience a community that seeks to build up and hold one another accountable in sharing our values and ideals.
 We may not always succeed but there is as much to be learned in our failures as in our successes.